The Best Black Bean Veggie Burger

 - Optional: ½ cup feta cheese

-- Add all other ingredients and mix well.19 ounce can black beans, 2 cups quick rolled oats, 1 ½ cups grated carrot, 1 cup breadcrumbs, 1 cup roasted sunflower seeds, ½ cup roasted almonds, ½ cup soy sauce, ¼ cup parsley or cilantro, 2 tablespoons sesame oil, 1 tablespoon EACH: cumin, chili powder, and oregano, 4 large eggs, Optional: ½ cup feta cheese
+- Form into 10 thick patties and place them on a baking sheet or platter in a single layer.19 ounce can black beans, 2 cups quick rolled oats, 1 ½ cups grated carrot, 1 cup breadcrumbs, 1 cup roasted sunflower seeds, ½ cup roasted almonds, ½ cup soy sauce, ¼ cup parsley or cilantro, 2 tablespoons sesame oil, 1 tablespoon EACH: cumin, chili powder, and oregano, 4 large eggs, Optional: ½ cup feta cheese

 - Heat a splash of oil in a pan.
-Add veggie patties, making sure not to crowd the pan.
-Cook until patties are brown on both sides.
+Add veggie patties (as many as you're able to fit into a pan), making sure not to crowd the pan.
+Cook until patties are brown on both sides and warm all the way through.

 - Serve on hamburger buns with lettuce, tomato, pickles and all the condiments you like.